Mysterious Worlds: Travels to the Faerie and Shamanic Realms

 At the baptism it is said that when Reverend Kirk appeared his cousin was so shocked that he forgot the instructions about the knife and Kirk then vanished, doomed to live in fairyland for eternity.

-This concept of eternity and that time can run faster or slower in these realms has been part of fairy myth for thousands of years.
+This concept of eternity and that time can run faster or slower in these realms has been part of faerie myth for thousands of years.
 The Japanese legend of Urashima Taro is a good example.
-In this story a fisherman visits the supernatural undersea kingdom of Ryugu-jo and discovers that the three days he spent there had been three hundred years in his homeland.
+In this story a fisherman visits the supernatural undersea kingdom of Ryugu-jo and discovers that the three days he spent there had been 300 years in his homeland.